 Streaming Museum featuring Rebirth.

 The exhibition is generously supported by Chris A. Wachenheim, the E. Rhodes and Leona B. Carpenter Foundation, the W.L.S.
-Spencer Foundation, Harold and Ruth Newman, The Japan Foundation, Mori Building Co., Ltd., Barrisol and Barrisol USA, the New York City Department of Cultural Affairs, in partnership with the City Council, Shiraishi Masami, Lucio and Joan Noto, Thierry and Yasko Porté, Jack and Susy Wadsworth, Charlotte Feng Ford, Mika Seki, SHISEIDO CO., LTD., and an anonymous donor.
+Spencer Foundation, Harold and Ruth Newman, The Japan Foundation, Mori Building Co., Ltd., Barrisol and Barrisol USA, the New York City Department of Cultural Affairs, in partnership with the City Council, Shiraishi Masami, Lucio and Joan Noto, Thierry and Yasko Porté, Jack and Susy Wadsworth, Charlotte Feng Ford, Mika Seki, SHISEIDO CO., LTD., New York State Council on the Arts with support of Governor Andrew Cuomo and the New York State Legislature, and an anonymous donor.

 Media sponsorship is provided by WNYC.